Approximating functions on stratified sets: The iterative construction and proofs of main results

 \section{The iterative construction and proofs of main results}

-Our method for proving results such as Theorems~\ref{thm:main} and~\ref{T:smooth} relies on an iterative procedure, where the original function $f$ (possibly after some ``pre-processing'') is first modified on the zero-dimensional strata, then on the one-dimensional ones, and so on.
-After step $k$, the resulting function approximates $f$, and has the desired properties on all strata of dimension $k$ or less.
-When $k=n$ the desired properties hold on all of $Q$.
-In this section we give a detailed description of this iterative construction, in particular the induction step going from $k$ to $k+1$.
-The reason for bringing out some of the details, as opposed to hiding them inside proofs, is that the same general approach sometimes can be used in specific situations to obtain further properties of the approximating function.
+Our method for proving results such as Theorems~\ref{thm:main} and~\ref{T:smooth} relies on an inductive procedure, where the original function $f$ (possibly after some initial smoothing) is first modified on the minimal strata, then on the strata whose frontiers consist of minimal strata, and so on.
+At each step, the resulting function approximates $f$ and has the desired properties on all strata preceding (in the sense of the partial order~$\prec$) the stratum currently under consideration.
+This allows the induction to continue.
+When no more strata remain, the desired properties hold on the entire stratified set.
+In this section we give a detailed description of this iterative construction, in particular the induction step.
+The reason for bringing out some of the details, as opposed to hiding them inside proofs, is that the same general approach can sometimes be used in specific situations to obtain further properties of the approximating function.
 An example of this will be discussed in Section~\ref{S:M+}.

-The induction step has two crucial ingredients, namely (1) finding a suitable \emph{tubular neighborhood} of the stratum where the current function is to be modified, and (2) an {\em interpolation function} constructed using this tubular neighborhood.
+The induction step has two crucial ingredients, namely (1)~finding a suitable \emph{tubular neighborhood} of the stratum where the current function is to be modified, and (2)~an {\em interpolation function} constructed using this tubular neighborhood.
 These two objects are described in Subsections~\ref{S:tn} and~\ref{S:if}.
 Then, in Subsection~\ref{S:it1}, the induction step is described in detail, laying the groundwork for the proofs of the main results, given in Subsection~\ref{S:pf}.